LokHsu/MBID/README.md

 # MBID

-This repository contains source codes and datasets for the paper:
+This repository contains source codes and datasets for our **CIKM'25** paper:

-- Multi-Behavior Intent Disentanglement via Information Bottleneck Principle for Recommendation
+- Multi-Behavior Intent Disentanglement for Recommendation via Information Bottleneck Principle

 ## Usage
 ### Train & Test